Has Alcoholism Started to Take Control of Your Life?

 - Mild anxiety

-Once you hit two or three days, you experience new or more intense symptoms.
-These symptoms are when it’s important to have medical help.
-The symptoms are:
+Once you hit two or three days, you might experience new or more intense symptoms.
+To manage these symptoms, it’s important to have medical help.
+The symptoms could include:

 - Profuse sweating